ordina-jworks/ordina-jworks.github.io/_posts/2020-03-16-ZPR-explained.md

 The S3 service which acts as the origin for our Cloudfront distribution is **nearly infinitely scalable** as proclaimed by AWS itself.
 The interaction between our frontend and backend happens over REST services provided by our backend in the EKS cluster which is exposed over an ALB so we are very confident that we can scale up as needed.

-## Data ingestion
+## IOT sensor data ingestion
-Some of our containers send their location via the cellular network at regular intervals.
+Some of our plastic containers send their location via the cellular network at regular intervals.
 These messages reach us via an external partner through the tcp protocol.
-The sensors can receive instructions and updates, but this has to happen inside of the same open tcp connection withinn a very short timeframe.
+The sensors can receive instructions and updates, but this has to happen inside the same open tcp connection within a very short timeframe.
-This is why we have chosen to develop a seperate java sensor gateway to handle these incoming messages.
+This is why we have chosen to develop a seperate java aplication that functions as "sensor gateway" to handle these incoming messages.
 This is deployed on an elastic beanstalk.
-This gateway consults the elastic cache for any needed instructions or updates.
+This gateway consults the elasticache for any needed instructions or updates.
 If a return message is needed, it is sent through the open tcp connection.
 The sensor detection message is then passed on to an SQS queue.
-From here on, the focus of handling the message is less time-sensitive
+From here on, the focus of handling the message is less time-sensitive.
 A Lambda function decodes the message on the queue and then pushes it to another SQS message queue.
-A spring boot backend that is deployed in our kubernetes cluster handles these last events and persists them to our database
+A spring boot backend that is deployed in our kubernetes cluster handles these last events and persists them to our database.

 # security